kushaldas/qubes_ansible/README.md

 required.
 Remember that right now you can create/destroy VMs only from **dom0**.

+It should also work from any VM wtih AdminAPI access.
+We need someone to test that out.

 If you want to use Ansible from any other AppVM(s) and maintain the state of the Operating System inside of the other VM(s).
 You will also need to place